PAARKAVYB/Animator/README.md

 ### STEP 8:
 Drag the IdleToCrouch to the Controller option under the Animator in the inspector.
 Click that IdleToCrouch , a window opens and select parameter tab , create 2 parameter, InputX and InputY
 ### STEP 9:
-Select the another crouch and attach with Entry button and name it as movement.
+Select another crouch and attach with Entry button and name it as movement.
 Right click it and choose create blend tree.
 ### STEP 10:
 Click the movement button, blend tree opens.
 Choose InputY in parameter and under the motion click ‘+’ sign and choose add the motion field twice.
 ### STEP 11:
-Drag the second crouch and put it motion field, then drag the first crouch and put it in the another motion field.
+Drag the second crouch and put it motion field, then drag the first crouch and put it in another motion field.
 ### STEP 12:
 Uncheck the automata threshold and change the values -1 and 0 in first column( priority for the crouch).
 Create a C# file and name it as IdleToCrouch, drag it to the player
 ### STEP 13: